 Scope and Topics

-The QUDOS workshop focuses on the problem of how to best define and integrate quality assurance methods and tools in DevOps.
-Quality covers a broadly-defined set of dimensions including functional correctness, performance, reliability, safety, survivability, and cost of ownership, among others.
-To answer this question, the QUDOS workshop wants to bring together experts from academia and industry working in areas such as quality assurance, testing, performance engineering, agile software engineering, and model-based development.
-The goal is to identify and disseminate novel quality-aware approaches to DevOps.
+The QUDOS workshop aims to provide a venue for advances in the state of the art in DevOps quality assurance methods, practices, and tools.
+To this end, the workshop brings together experts from both academia and industry, working in diverse areas such as quality assurance, testing, performance engineering, agile software engineering, and model-based development, with the goal to identify, define, and disseminate novel quality-aware approaches to DevOps.

 Topics of interest include, but are not limited to: